grscheller/boring-math/README.md

 # Daddy's Boring Math Library

 Collection of Python PyPI projects of a mathematical nature.
-The purpose of this collection is to host and provide infrastructure for the maintainer's Python mathematical hobby projects.
+It's purpose is to host and provide infrastructure for the maintainer's Python mathematical hobby projects.

-The overall project's name is **Boring Math** and consists of PyPI projects with PyPI and GitHub names beginning `boring-math`.
-All projects are all under the `boring_math` Python namespace.
+The overall project's name is **Boring Math** and consists of PyPI projects with PyPI and GitHub names beginning "boring-math".
+All projects are all under the "boring_math" Python namespace.

-The project's name was suggested by my then 13 year old daughter Mary.

 For more information visit the project's [homepage](https://grscheller.github.io/boring-math/).